gschorcht/l3gd20h-esp-idf/README.md

 l3gd20h_set_int1_config (sensor, &int1_config);
 ```

-Furthermore, with this data structure is is also configured
+Furthermore, with this data structure it is also configured

 - whether the interrupt signal should latched until the interrupt source is read,
 - which filters are applied to data used for interrupt generation,
 - which time in 1/ODR an interrupt condition has to be given before the interrupt is generated, and
 - whether this time is also used when interrupt condition in no longer given before interrupt signal is reset.

-As with data ready and FIFO interrupts, function ```l3gd20h_get_int1_source``` can be used to determine the source of the interrupt signal whenever the interrupt signal ```INT1``` is generated.
+As with data ready and FIFO interrupts, function ```l3gd20h_get_int1_source``` can be used to determine the source of the interrupt signal whenever it is generated.
 This function returns a data structure of type ```l3gd20h_int1_source_t``` that contain a boolean member for each source that can be tested for true.

 ```
 void int1_handler ()